 - Rationalizing Substance Abuse: Addiction causes a strong urge to engage in substance abuse.
 Addicts often find ways to rationalize drug use or deny that the addiction causes any problems.

 Substance abuse often changes the behaviors of the addict.
 Behavioral signs revolve around how the person relates and interacts with the outside world.
 The signs and symptoms in this category are often easier to spot for those who are close to the individual.
 Those people with close relationships know what types of behaviors are normal for the person, so when those things change, they stand out as odd.

 Behavioral signs and symptoms of an addiction include:

-Isolation: Disappearing for hours to engage in the substance use is common.
+- Isolation: Disappearing for hours to engage in substance use is common.
 An addict may also isolate himself so others don’t see the symptoms of substance abuse.

-Lacking Control: The individual might try to control drug or alcohol use but consistently goes beyond those limits they sets for themselves.
-They lack the control over their actions to stop the substance abuse or limit their consumption.
+- Lacking Control: The individual might try to control drug or alcohol use but consistently goes beyond those limits they set for themselves.
+They lack control over their actions to stop the substance abuse or limit their consumption.

 Relationships often change as substance abuse progresses.
 Loved ones see and feel the negative impact of the addiction, but the addict does not always see the effects of their actions.
 The person abusing substances may lash out against the people who are closest to him, especially if they point out changes in personality or directly address the substance abuse.